National Museum of Health and Medicine TBI arts exhibit sparks some controversy, but maybe just for me

 Listen to this post:

-I’ll start saying I have not heard one lick of controversy about artist and TBI survivor Eliette Markhbein or about her arts exhibit at the National Museum of Health and Medicine called “WHACK’ed … and then everything was different.”
+I’ll by start saying I have not heard one lick of controversy about artist and TBI survivor Eliette Markhbein or about her arts exhibit at the National Museum of Health and Medicine called “WHACK’ed … and then everything was different.”
 Her art is really pretty, and her unique process is very intriguing.
 Here’s the concept behind the art, which I like very much.
 This description is from the National Museum of Health and Medicine’s article on her exhibit posted on March 11, 2013 at www.medicalmuseum.mil under News & Events.

 “Markhbein’s unique technique is a silent testimony to the three phases of TBI: fractured, reassembled and whole.
 Using cropped photographs, Markhbein first draws the portrait in charcoal on paper.
 She then imperfectly cuts the drawing into squares and reassembles them as portraits on painted canvas.
 The uneven-grid effect that results from the drawing/cutting/collage technique illustrates how TBI disrupts sensory and perceptual processes.
 The grid also acts as a metaphor for the support and structure that TBI survivors require to live an active and rewarding life.”
 I love it!